domw30/BBikes/README.md

 ## Boris Bikes Project

-Writing an app that will emulate a network of docking stations and bikes that anyone can use.
+Practice writing an app that will emulate a network of docking stations and bikes that anyone can use.
 The program will model docking stations, bikes and the infrastructure (repair staff, and so on) required to run a Boris bike style business.

-### Motivation
+## Motivation

-This project is being conducted as part of the Makers Academy course.
-The aim of the project is to develop skills in the areas of TDD, learn new techniques for debugging and to improve familiarity with the Ruby coding language.
+The aim of the project is to practice skills in the areas of TDD, learn new techniques for debugging and to improve/practice familiarity with the Ruby coding language.

 ## Approach

-User Stories.
+Using specifications and acceptance criteria I was able to create User Stories as shown below.

 ```
 As a person,